-At field level, you will be able to identify a counter bubble for queries, similar to the one existing on the participants overview table, to indicate how many queries are still active (not in status ‘closed’).
+At the field level, you will be able to identify a counter bubble for queries, similar to the one existing on the participant's overview table, to indicate how many queries are still active (not in status ‘closed’).

-The field queries can be easily opened in a modal dialog that permits to check the history of added remarks (4), change the status (2) and add new remark (3) for each of the available queries of one specific field.
+The field queries can be easily opened in a modal dialog that permits checking the history of added remarks (4), changing the status (2), and add a new remark (3) for each of the available queries of one specific field.

 - Select a query: Select the query that you want to update.

 - Change status: Allows to change the status of the query.